 Anniversary of the Federal Court System

-The Judiciary Act of 1789
+Facts About the Judiciary Act of 1789

-Supreme Court Justices and Federal Judges who hear cases in these courts, take an oath that they will perform all of their judicial duties under the Constitution and the laws of the United States.
+Supreme Court Justices and federal judges who hear cases in these courts, take an oath that they will perform all of their judicial duties under the Constitution and the laws of the United States.
 This oath is very meaningful to Judges, many of whom have taken great risks to uphold the rule of law.

 - A major change was made only after the expansion of the country across the continent and the unrest of the Civil War.

 - In 1891, Congress created a separate tier of appellate circuit courts which eliminated the necessity of Supreme Court justices traveling to hear cases in different circuits, which was called circuit riding.